Michael Cohen Says Reality Winner Needs To Be ‘Immediately Released’

 “We had this amazing conversation.
 He talked with me about different ways that he could maybe help my daughter — you know, to get a good attorney involved with her team to try to get compassionate release for her.”

-After Joe Biden’s election, Cohen slammed the Trump administration and urged the new head of state to reconsider Winner’s imprisonment.
+After President Joe Biden’s election victory, Cohen slammed the Trump administration and urged the new head of state to reconsider Winner’s imprisonment.

 Cohen previously pleaded guilty to lying about Trump’s business dealings and is currently serving a three-year sentence in home confinement.
-Thus far, Winner has not be able to secure compassionate release, which her mother suggested reflects the hypocrisy of the U.S. justice system.
+Thus far, Winner has not been able to secure compassionate release, which her mother suggested reflects the hypocrisy of the U.S. justice system.

 “As each chapter of this unfolds, I see just how corrupt our system really is, and I see just how powerless the average American is.”